Ahmad Kazemi

-Ahmad Kazemi (احمد کاظمی) (22 July 1958 – 9 January 2006) was an Iranian commander in the Islamic Revolutionary Guard Corps and one of the most notable commanders in Iran–Iraq War.
+Sayyid Ahmad Kazemi (احمد کاظمی) (22 July 1958 – 9 January 2006) was an Iranian army brigadier general and one of the most notable soldiers in the Iran–Iraq War.

 Early life

 He was born on 22 July 1958 in Najaf Abad, Isfahan.
-His father, Eshghali (عشقعلی), was a commander of Imperial Army of Iran but withdrew in 1974 before the beginning of the Iranian Revolution.
+His father, Eshghali (عشقعلی), was a commander of Imperial Army of Iran but withdrew in 1974 before the beginning of the Iranian revolution.
 They moved to Lebanon in 1975.
 Ahmad with his father joined the fighters in Southern Lebanon.
 With the emergence of the Iranian revolution, he struggled against monarchy.
 After the victory of the Revolution and establishment of IRGC (Sepah) in 1980, he joined the Sepah and went to Kurdistan in 1981 to fight in the 1979 Kurdish rebellion in Iran.

 Military career

 As Iran–Iraq War began, he joined the war with a 50-member group in Abadan fronts and began fighting with Iraq.
 At the end of the war, the 50-member group became a powerful and important division of Sepah.
 Direct presence at the front line lead to injuries of his leg, hands and back.
 One of his fingers was cut.
-After the end of the war, he attended the university and got a BA degree in Geography and a master's degree in management and defense spending.
+After the end of the war, he attended the university and got a BA degree in geography and a master's degree in management and defense spending.
 He made his doctoral studies in the field of national defense.
 He was appointed as Commander of Ground Forces of the Islamic Revolutionary Guard Corps on 1 June 2005 by the Supreme Leader Ali Khamenei.
 He was one of the military advisors to Presidents Ali Akbar Hashemi Rafsanjani and Mahmoud Ahmadinejad.

 He was a close friend of Mehdi Bakeri and Hossein Kharrazi as well as Quds Force commander Qasem Soleimani.